dotdwebo/hns-airdrop-marketing-kit/README.md

 -- There are two types of files for marketing kits, namely .svg and .png.

--- You can download and edit this file.
+-- You can download and edit these files.

 -- As additional information, you can edit .svg file through free open source software called inkscape which can be downloaded at https://inkscape.org